darafferty/rapthor/docs/source/preparation.rst

 Automatic skymodel download
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Rapthor can also download a suitable skymodel automatically.
 If `download_initial_skymodel` is set to True in the parset, rapthor will use the additional `download_initial_skymodel_radius` and `download_initial_skymodel_server` to download a skymodel out to the given radius from the given source.
-See :ref:`parset` for more explanation about these parameters.
+See :ref:`rapthor_parset` for more explanation about these parameters.

 ..
 [1] In the future, we will try to automate this.